mecid/mecid.github.io/_posts/2019-08-21-the-power-of-environment-in-swiftui.md

 }
 ```

 We don't need to change the order of the buttons on right-to-left locales like Arabic.
-That's why RootView set layout direction to leftToRight on PlayerView.
-It's important to understand that this modification will apply only to PlayerView and all its child views.
+That's why RootView set layout direction to *leftToRight* on *PlayerView*.
+It's important to understand that this modification will apply only to *PlayerView* and all its child views.

 #### View specific Environment values
-We already covered how SwiftUI pass system-wide settings via Environment, but that is not all.
-SwiftUI uses Environment to inject view-specific values like isEnabled, editMode, presentationMode, horizontalSizeClass, verticalSizeClass, etc.
+We already covered how SwiftUI pass system-wide settings via *Environment*, but that is not all. *SwiftUI* uses *Environment* to inject view-specific values like *isEnabled, editMode, presentationMode, horizontalSizeClass, verticalSizeClass, etc.*

 ```swift
 struct ModalView: View {